 Work experience is sometimes referred to as a ‘placement’ or an ‘internship’.
 Internships are often positions requiring a higher level of qualification than other forms of work experience, where the person can gain experience for a professional career.
 However, the term intern has no legal status.
 If an employer has any interns, they will be treated in the same way as someone doing work experience for national minimum wage purposes.

 Whether or not a work experience student or intern is entitled to the national minimum wage will depend on the arrangements under which they are working.
 Either the person will be a worker eligible for the national minimum wage, a worker who is expressly exempt from being eligible for the national minimum wage or not a worker and therefore not eligible.

 The following are not entitled to receive the national minimum wage:

-Students doing work experience as part of a UK based higher or further education course, where their placement does not exceed 1 year.
+- Students doing work experience as part of a UK based higher or further education course, where their placement does not exceed one year.
 This does not include those students who take a gap year, or who take on work which is not a part of their course

 - Those who are of compulsory school age.

 - Those who are engaged as a genuine volunteer for a charity, a voluntary organisation, an associated fund-raising body or a statutory body.
 They must only receive limited and specific benefits such as reasonable travel or lunch expenses and are not entitled, under the terms of their employment, to receive any other monetary payments or benefits in kind.